South Carolina Loss of Limb Attorneys Advocating for Injured Victims

 - Suicidal thoughts or ideations

 Serious, debilitating injuries, whatever the cause, require first-rate professional help.
-The South Carolina amputation lawyers at McGowan, Hood & Felder, LLC consult orthopedists, neurologists, physical therapists, psychologists, and economic valuation experts to help determine the full extent of your medical needs and the costs that will be needed to pay for your care – for the rest of your life.
+The South Carolina amputation lawyers at McGowan, Hood, Felder & Phillips, LLC consult orthopedists, neurologists, physical therapists, psychologists, and economic valuation experts to help determine the full extent of your medical needs and the costs that will be needed to pay for your care – for the rest of your life.

 What are the lifetime costs associated with an amputation injury?